 If you want something else and no sailboat, the also have electric boats and steam-powered boats.
 On a day with no good breeze, it’s better to take an electric boat.
 They can go further in the same amount of time.
 We were lucky and had a nice and sunny day with a good wind filling our sails.

-Since Vera and I didn’t had any other plans for the day, we spend the rest of the day together exploring the city and watching the Lunar Eclipse from the Columbia Center Skyview Observatory.
+Since Vera and I didn’t have any other plans for the day, we spend the rest of the day together exploring the city and watching the Lunar Eclipse from the Columbia Center Skyview Observatory.
 This turned out to be a fantastic day in Seattle.
-Originally I was only planing to take the sail trip.
+Originally I was only planning to take the sailing trip.

-This free sunday sail seems to be a hidden gem in Seattle.
+The free Sunday sail seems to be a hidden gem in Seattle.
 I have been to Seattle many many times and never knew about that place.
 I don’t think even all the locals know about that.
-This reminds me about the two rooftop gardens I found in Seattle.
+This reminds me of the two rooftop gardens I found in Seattle.